To Download the Complete Ruleset as an Acrobat .pdf document, please click here.

 ARTICLE II - DATES & TIMES OF MATCHES

-- Any match rescheduled through the mutual consent of the involved team Captains MUST be played prior to the Saturday before the next regularly scheduled match.
-The Area Director MUST approve all rescheduled matches.
+- Any match rescheduled through the mutual consent of the involved team captains MUST notify their Area Director.

-- STARTING TIME for the match is between 7:30pm and 8:00pm.
-A match MUST be underway by 8:00pm SHARP.
-Upon 1st offense, LATE team will receive a written warning and each offense after that will be a 2pt penalty.
+- STARTING TIME for the match is 7:30 pm.
+Upon 1st offense, the LATE team will receive a verbal warning and each offense after that there could be subject to a 1 point penalty.

 - The MMDL Board of Directors reserves the right to reschedule any match or matches in order to maintain an equitable and efficient competition schedule, during the regular season and playoffs.

 - The playing line-up must be completed by both team captains and must be completed in the blind.
 The captain of the home team is to fill out the home side of the match report.
 Then the captain of the visiting team is to then fill out the visiting side of the match report.
 All players' spots must be filled in with a registered player's full name.
 If the player is not there to play, please refer to (Article III -- G).
 If a team does not have enough players to fill out the complete line-up than you can write NP or No player in that slot.
 All 9 registered members of a team can be used in any order in any spot on their team's line-up.
 No player may be used more than once in each event, i.e., no player may play 2 or more 301 games, 2 or more cricket games or 2 or more 501 games.